DanijelAskov/expectiminimax-backgammon/README.md

 ## Short application description

 A 2D JavaFX implementation of one of the most popular and oldest board games.
-Two game modes are supported:
+Three game modes are supported:

+* Human vs Computer (i.e. AI player)
 * Human vs Human
-* Human vs Computer (i.e. AI player)
+* Computer vs Computer

 The AI player's moves are determined using the [**expectiminimax algorithm**](https://en.wikipedia.org/wiki/Expectiminimax?oldformat=true).